TongLing916/tongling916.github.io/_posts/2020-3-6-Stereo-Reconstruction.md

 [^Scharstein02]: D. Scharstein and R. Szeliski.
 A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.
 IJCV, 47(1):7–42, 2002.

 [^Otto89]: G. P. Otto and T. K. W. Chau.
 ‘Region-growing’ algorithm for matching of terrain images.
 Image Vision Comput., 7(2):83–94, 1989.

+[^Shen13]: S. Shen, "Accurate Multiple View 3D Reconstruction Using Patch-Based Stereo for Large-Scale Scenes," in IEEE Transactions on Image Processing, vol. 22, no. 5, pp. 1901-1914, May 2013.